 Check With Your Neighbours

 This is optional but can build good relationships with your neighbours.
 If you’re building a fence soon, it is a common courtesy to let your neighbours know.
-They might be interested in installing a fence too!
-This is great because some fencing companies will offer exclusive discounts for multiple fence installations.
+This is great because some fencing contractors may offer exclusive discounts for multiple fence installations.

 Know Your Property Line